petecarapetyan/maven_junit_main_template/docs/TO_REPLICATE.md

 # How to replicate the structure of this project?

+## Git

+This project was set up in github first, then cloned to local - not the other way around.
+ This strategy seems to be the friendliest setup for a github project

+It was then changed to a github template after creating and testing.

+## Java Maven

-This template was initially created using a standard maven archetype
+This java maven structure was initially created using a standard maven archetype

 See https://maven.apache.org/guides/introduction/introduction-to-archetypes.html

 ## Why this structure instead of another?